ayman/hubs-research-acm-chi-2021/README.md

 3. Python/Jupyter notebooks for undersampling, calculating euclidian distance, and visualization (of the figures in the paper) are in the `3.Notebooks` directory.
-To run it, a simple anaconda install running `jupyter notebook` will suffice.
+To run it, a simple anaconda install running `jupyter notebook` will suffice with a few dependencies (see the `import` statements in each of the notebooks).

 ## Citing this Notebook, Code, Data, or Repo
 Cite the paper, the bespoke logging client, the dataset, or this